 Only use the zoom if you have an iPhone with multiple cameras.
 You can then optically zoom with the iPhone camera app by switching between the different lenses with the 1x, 2x and 0.5x button (iPhone 11).
 If you select something else than these three options, the camera will zoom digitally.
 Optical zoom has the advantage over digital zoom that there is no loss of photo quality.
 Instead of digital zoom, it is better to crop the photo with an editing program such as Snapseed.

 iPhone photography tip 8: RAW

 Photograph in RAW if you like to edit your photos.
 An iPhone RAW photo file contains the unprocessed raw data captured by the sensor.
-With a special iPhone camera app such as Lightroom CC Mobile or ProCamera, you can shoot in RAW.
+With a special iPhone camera app such as Lightroom CC Mobile (App Store) or ProCamera, you can shoot in RAW.